MrOggy85/ci/README.md

 ## Background

 I am running a server with all my apps on using docker.
-Since I'm a cheapskate I only have a server with 1 GB RAM.
-This makes running Jenkins problematic.
+Since I'm a cheapskate I only have a server with 1 GB RAM. ~~This makes running Jenkins problematic~~ (actually with some swap the machine won't crash).
 And I can't use a cloud based CI since I will run into the same problem as this solution is currently addressing.

 I realized that I only needed a service that listens for a Githook and run a build script.
 Simple as pie.

 ## Technical Description